Washington-Ireland Program

 In Washington, participants get first-hand experience with U.S. government and politics and an immersion in American culture by living with an area host family.
-Through an eight-week schedule, participants are encouraged to work and learn as a team and to create an environment of mutual respect.
-The program aims to send students home with enhanced professional and interpersonal skills and a new confidence in their own leadership abilities which they are expected to demonstrate through service to their own communities.
+The eight-week program aims to send students home with enhanced professional and interpersonal skills and a new confidence in their own leadership abilities which they are expected to demonstrate through service to their own communities.
 Among the 2007 Internship opportunities were placements in the Senate offices of then Senators Barack Obama and Hillary Clinton.

-Taoiseach Leo Varadkar was a member of the Class of 2000.

-About the Program
+History

-Since its inception in 1995, the program has expanded from four to eight weeks, allowing time for both leadership training and work experience.
+The WIP program has been operating since 1995.
+Since its inception in the 1990s, the program has expanded from four to eight weeks, allowing time for both leadership training and work experience.
 Students are placed in offices across the Washington metropolitan region representing federal and local government, businesses, non-profit organizations, professional services firms and media organizations.
-Placements have included The White House, Congressional offices, The Northern Ireland Bureau, The World Bank, Habitat for Humanity, AFL-CIO, CNN and CBS, Library of Congress, Environmental Protection Agency, National Center for Missing and Exploited Children, The Justice Project, Imagination Stage and Solas Nua, among many others.
+Placements have included The White House, Congressional offices, Northern Ireland Bureau, World Bank, Habitat for Humanity, AFL-CIO, CNN and CBS, Library of Congress, Environmental Protection Agency, National Center for Missing and Exploited Children, The Justice Project, Imagination Stage and Solas Nua.

-Participants develop practical leadership abilities by committing to 30 hours of service in their own communities before the summer and 40 hours in a Group Service Project when they return.
-Students also help launch and run the following year's program by assisting with marketing, recruiting, selecting and mentoring the succeeding WIP class.
+Participants are intended to develop practical leadership abilities by committing to 30 hours of service in their own communities before the summer and 40 hours in a Group Service Project when they return.
+Students may also help launch and run the following year's program by assisting with marketing, recruiting, selecting and mentoring the succeeding WIP class.

 Successful candidates must be Irish-born, or Irish or British (NI) citizens with current passports.
 They must be full-time students in Ireland or the United Kingdom, between the ages of 18 and 25, and passing their subjects at a better than passing grade.
-Moreover, they must be willing to demonstrate leadership through service before and after the program, and be ready to participate in diverse leadership teams.
-Program applicants have represented more than 30 different universities in Northern Ireland, Ireland, England and Scotland.

-To date, 300 young adults have graduated from the program.
-Many WIP graduates have moved into important careers in politics, business, media and education.
-These include: a research officer to the NI First Minister in Westminster; television and radio news journalists; reporters for major newspapers in Belfast and London; barristers and solicitors; university professors and primary school teachers; consultants with Accenture and PriceWaterhouseCoopers; Dublin PR firm managers; assistant to Members of the NI Assembly and the Irish Parliament; political party operatives in Northern Ireland and the Republic; and Executive Officer for the Home Office in London.
-Among the notable alumni is Taoiseach Leo Varadkar.